noelbundick/website/content/posts/Running-Windows-Containers-with-Volumes-on-Azure-Service-Fabric/index.md

 * I want to parameterize my app so I can run lots of Minecraft servers on my cluster - each one will have different ports, data folders, etc.
 * Finally, I want to limit how much CPU/memory I allocate to each Minecraft server

-{% asset_img sfoverview.png "Service Fabric application types and instances" %}
+{{% img "sfoverview.png" "Service Fabric application types and instances" %}}

 The above diagram shows an example representation of how this all works.
 Minecraft first gets set up as an ApplicationType, and when I create instances, that's when Service Fabric will launch containers & map ports.
 Think of the ApplicationType like a rubber stamp, and the Instance is the impression I get when I use it on a piece of paper.
 Those instances can differ (color of ink, type of paper, etc) but each impression came from the same stamp.